farbod2015/javascript/Rapid JavaScript Training.md

         ```javascript
         var descriptor = Object.getOwnPropertyDescriptor(task, 'text');
         ```
-6. Miscellaneous object functions:
+1. Miscellaneous object functions:
     * `Object.prototype.hasOwnProperty()`: Returns a boolean indicating whether an object contains the specified property as a direct property of that object and not inherited through the prototype chain.
     * `Object.prototype.isPrototypeOf()`: Returns a boolean indicating whether the object this method is called upon is in the prototype chain of the specified object.

 ------

-## Functions:
+## Functions

 1. Naming function expression:
     * function expressions with no name appear as anonymous function in stack traces so it'll make it difficult for debugging. the solution is to assign a name to the function expression. so if the function throws an error the name will appear in stack trace.